zakilur/helm-charts/docs/Getting Started.md

 ### Observables

 The Grey Matter Helm chart provides the ability to enable observables in the mesh, but they are disabled by default.
 To enable observables, modify the following settings in your local custom values file.
-The `kafkaServerConnection` should be a reference to a kafka ensemble that is available in the mesh.
+The `kafkaServerConnection` should be a reference to a Kafka ensemble that is available in the mesh.
 The format is `<host1>:<port1>,<host2>:<port2>`

 These are global settings for all observables: